-The Managing Agent has an established Risk Management function for the Syndicate with clear terms of reference from the board of directors, its Committees and the associated executive management Committees.
-The board of directors approves the risk management policies and meets regularly to approve any commercial, regulatory and organisational requirements of such policies.
-The Board sets the risk appetite annually as part of the Syndicate's business planning and capital setting process.
-The Risk Management function is also responsible for reviewing the Syndicate's Own Risk and Solvency Assessment ('ORSA'), recommending the assessment to the Board for approval.
+From a risk perspective, the LMAL Board meets regularly to approve any commercial, regulatory and organisational requirements which includes key policies, frameworks or other documents due to their importance of establishing expected standards.
+The LMAL Board sets risk appetite annually as part of the Syndicate's business planning and capital setting process.
+The LMAL Board approves the Syndicate's Own Risk and Solvency Assessment ('ORSA'), which provides an assessment of the adequacy of the solvency and capital needs of the Syndicates risk profile on a forward-looking basis.

-The principal risks and uncertainties facing the Syndicate are set out below, including references to the Notes where additional information relating to these risks are provided in the financial statement.
+The principal risks and uncertainties facing the Syndicate are set out below and within the Notes to the Financial Statements where additional information relating to these risks is provided.